-- NHTSA recommends that children under age 1 should always ride in a rear-facing car seat.
+- Children under age 1 should always ride in a rear-facing car seat.

-- NHTSA recommends keeping 1- to 3-year-olds in rear-facing car seats for as long as possible.
-Once children outgrow the rear-facing car seat, they should ride in forward-facing car seats with a harness and tether.
+- Keep 1- to 3-year-olds in rear-facing car seats for as long as possible.
+Once children outgrow the height or weight limit for their rear-facing car seat, they should ride in forward-facing car seats with a harness and tether.

-- NHTSA recommends children 4 to 7 years old use forward-facing car seats until they reach the top height and weight limit of the car seat’s manufacturer and then move to a booster seat.
+- NHTSA recommends children 4- to 7-years-old use forward-facing car seats until they reach the top height or weight limit of the car seat’s manufacturer instructions and then move to a booster seat.

-- NHTSA recommends keeping 8- to 12-year-olds in booster seats until they are big enough fit into seat belts properly.
+- Keep 8- to 12-year-olds in booster seats until they are big enough to fit into seat belts properly.

 - Data Table